nymtech/nym/documentation/operators/src/nodes/nym-api.md

 ### Credential Generation
 Validators that take part in the DKG ceremony will become part of the 'quorum' generating and verifying zk-nym credentials.
 These will initially be used for private proof of payment for NymVPN (see our blogposts [here](https://blog.nymtech.net/nymvpn-an-invitation-for-privacy-experts-and-enthusiasts-63644139d09d) and [here](https://blog.nymtech.net/zk-nyms-are-here-a-major-milestone-towards-a-market-ready-mixnet-a3470c9ab10a) for more on this), and in the future will be expanded into more general usecases such as [offline ecash](https://arxiv.org/abs/2303.08221).

 The DKG ceremony will be used to create a subset of existing validators who run `nym-api` alongside a Nyx full-node.
 As outlined above, they will be the ones taking part in the generation and verification of zk-nym credentials.
-The size of the 'minimum viable quorum' is 10 - we are aiming for a larger number than this for the initial quorum in order to have some redundancy in the case of a Validator dropping or going offline.
+The size of the 'minimum viable quorum' is 10 - we are aiming for a larger number than this for the initial quorum in order to have some redundancy in the case of a validator dropping or going offline.

 We will be releasing more detailed step-by-step documentation for involved validators nearer to the ceremony itself, but at a high level it will involve:
 * the deployment and initialisation of [`group`](https://github.com/nymtech/nym/tree/develop/contracts/multisig/cw4-group) and [`multisig`](https://github.com/nymtech/nym/tree/develop/contracts/multisig) contracts by Nym.
 Validators that are members of the `group` contract are the only ones that will be able to take part in the ceremony.